syncfusion-content/uwp-docs/uwp/TreeGrid/ToolTip.md

 ## Tooltip

-Tooltip supports showing the pop-up window that displays the information when the mouse hovers over a cell of the SfTreeGrid.
+Tooltip supports showing the pop-up window that displays the information when the mouse hovers over a cell of TreeGrid.

 ### Record cell tooltip